USS Canbrerra Commissioning in Sydney Australia

-Leading Seaman Sevanna Tansey reacts to standing with the crew of the USS Canberra during the commissioning ceremony of Independence-variant littoral combat ship USS Canberra (LCS 30) in Sydney, Australia July 22, 2023.
+Sailors salute during the commissioning ceremony of Independence-variant littoral combat ship USS Canberra (LCS 30) in Sydney, Australia July 22, 2023.
 Independence-variant Littoral Combat Ships are fast, optimally manned, mission-tailored surface combatants that operate in near-shore and open-ocean environments, winning against 21st-century coastal threats.
 LCS integrate with joint, combined, manned and unmanned teams to support forward presence, maritime security, sea control, and deterrence missions around the globe.
-(DoD photo by EJ Hersom) (DoD photo by EJ Hersom)
+(DoD photo by EJ Hersom)

 |Date Taken: